Cheezmeister/www.luchenlabs.com/blawg/posts/2011-02-17-follow-the-leader.markdown

 the entire value to having a leader in that the rest of us *don't have to* and can focus on what we're good at?
-I'm convinced that good leaders must have several innate talents, much like musicians and mathematicians, that can only be learned in a limited extent.
+I'm convinced that good leaders must have several innate talents, much like musicians and mathematicians, that can only be learned to a limited extent.

 Let those people hone their craft and run the world of tomorrow.
 I'll be here coding.